 Kathy’s insurance clients have called on her to advise them concerning pharmaceutical marketing fraud, annuity product litigation, regulatory issues, product development, ERISA litigation, insurance fraud, and insurance coverage relating to data loss and cyber coverage issues.
 She has represented clients in life and disability claims, business torts and a variety of other general commercial and business litigation matters.
-She also counsels clients on a wide range of regulatory issues affecting the life insurance and annuity industries to assist clients in obtaining regulatory approvals.
+She also counsels clients on a wide range of regulatory issues affecting the life insurance and annuity industries.

-Kathy has litigated lawsuits in state and federal courts throughout the United States, ranging from the Connecticut Freedom of Information Commission to the United States Court of Appeals for the Fifth Circuit to the California Court of Appeals and a host of courtrooms in other locales.
+Kathy has litigated lawsuits in state and federal courts across the United States, ranging from the Connecticut Freedom of Information Commission to the United States Court of Appeals for the Fifth Circuit, in addition to a host of other courtrooms in other locales.

-Kathy frequently advises clients on how to deal with concurrent litigation in multiple forums, and counsels clients on the most efficient ways of dealing with legal battles on several fronts.
-She acts as national coordinating counsel for insurers, overseeing such multi-jurisdictional litigation, as well as other matters.
+Kathy frequently advises clients on how to deal with concurrent litigation in multiple forums, and counsels clients on the most effective ways of dealing with legal battles on several fronts.
+She acts as national coordinating counsel for insurers, overseeing multi-jurisdictional litigation, as well as other matters.

-Prior to founding Reardon Scanlon Vodola Barnes LLP, with her partners, Kathy practiced for several years in the litigation department of an international law firm.
+Prior to founding Reardon Scanlon Vodola Barnes LLP with her partners, Kathy practiced for several years in the litigation department of an international law firm.
 Upon graduating law school, Kathy was a law clerk at the Connecticut Appellate Court.
-She also worked for the Connecticut Judicial Branch for four years prior to graduating law school.
+She also worked for the Connecticut Judicial Branch for several years prior to graduating from law school.